-With all of the major hacks going on lately including the huge one from Equifax, you have to wonder how hackers actually use stolen social security numbers.
-This information is very valuable to them when they want to drain bank accounts and commit fraud, so much so that they actually buy it.
-Imagine how happy they were went Equifax gave it to them for free…
+With all the major hacks going on lately, including the huge one from Equifax, you have to wonder how hackers actually use stolen social security numbers.
+This information is precious to them when they want to drain bank accounts and commit tax fraud.
+So much so that they actually buy such data.
+Imagine how happy they were when Equifax gave it to them for free…

 How hackers use stolen Social Security numbers

-The tracking of stolen social security numbers, and other personal identifiable information, is commonly sold on the so-called dark web.
-It is an online black marketplace that is full of information such as this, as well as drugs and already stolen identities.
-Examples include:
+The tracking of stolen social security numbers and other personally identifiable information (PII) is commonly sold on the so-called dark web.
+It is an online black marketplace that is full of information such as these personal data, as well as drugs and already stolen identities.
+Some of the darknet markets include:

 Are more stolen security numbers turning up?

-What I have seen amongst commentary from the online security community, and from looking, is that there has not been a significant increase in stolen Social Security numbers circulating on the dark web since the Equifax breach.
-Just the normal amount of stolen information.
+What I have seen amongst commentary from the online security community (and from looking) is that there has not been a significant increase in stolen Social Security numbers circulating on the dark web since the Equifax breach.
+Just the usual amount of stolen information.
 Which is already too much…

 What they use stolen social security numbers for